-3. 'your Speech Act [condolence] misfires because [past statement or action] entails that you lack sincerity'.
+3. 'Your Speech Act [condolence] misfires because [past statement or action] entails that you lack sincerity'.

 The essence of their rhetorical argument is therefore an ad hominem attack: the antagonist criticises the politician rather than the content of what they said.
-There are three variants of the ad hominem fallacy - that is, fallacies that are aimed at the person (Copi & Cohen 2002).
-The first is the direct, or abusive, variant, which consists of "cutting down one's opponent by casting doubt on [their] expertise, intelligence, character or good faith" (van Eemeren & Grootendorst 1992: 111).
-The second variant is the indirect or circumstantial personal attack, which consists of suggesting that one's opponent has a personal interest, or stake, in the matter, and is therefore biased towards supporting a particular standpoint.
-The third variant, the tu quoque fallacy, occurs when someone alleges "a contradiction in one's opponent's words or between [their] words and [their] deeds" in order to undermine their credibility (Ibid.).
-The function of the tu quoque, then, is "to question the opponent's trustworthiness as a source of advice or information on the question at issue" (Hitchcock 2006: 118).
+There are three variants of the ad hominem fallacy - that is, fallacies that are aimed at the person (Copi and Cohen, 2002).
+The first is the direct, or abusive, variant, which consists of 'cutting down one's opponent by casting doubt on [their] expertise, intelligence, character or good faith' (van Eemeren and Grootendorst, 1992: 111).
+The second variant is the indirect or circumstantial personal attack, which consists of suggesting that one's opponent has a personal interest, or stake, in the matter and is therefore biased towards supporting a particular standpoint.
+The third variant, the tu quoque fallacy, occurs when someone alleges 'a contradiction in one's opponent's words or between [their] words and [their] deeds' in order to undermine their credibility (van Eemeren and Grootendorst, 1992: 111).
+The function of the tu quoque, then, is 'to question the opponent's trustworthiness as a source of advice or information on the question at issue' (Hitchcock, 2006: 118).

 In one example in our sample, Madeline Albright tweeted her condolences and stated that those who encourage Islamophobia need to be called out.
-She was then quote tweeted by someone who stated that they are not interested in hearing her comment on Islamophobia since she supported the sanctions regime against Iraq, which was responsible for the deaths of Iraqi children; they also included a link to a YouTube clip of an interview in the tweet, where she argues the sanctions regime was "worth it", in order to substantiate the accusation.
+She was then quote tweeted by someone who stated that they are not interested in hearing her comment on Islamophobia since she supported the sanctions regime against Iraq, which was responsible for the deaths of Iraqi children; they also included a link to a YouTube clip of an interview in the tweet, where she argues the sanctions regime was 'worth it', in order to substantiate the accusation.